ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Azure_Networking.md

 ## Azure Setup

-To add Azure devices to discovery global settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API**, click **+ Add** and select `Azure` as **Type**.
+To add Azure devices to the global discovery settings, go to **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API**, click **+ Add** and select `Azure` as **Type**.

-IP Fabric needs the following data in order to connect to the Azure API -- Tenant ID, Subscription ID, Application ID, and Application secret.
+IP Fabric needs the following to connect to the Azure API:

+- Tenant ID
+- Subscription ID
+- Application ID
+- Application secret

 Follow these steps to get the required data.

 First, log in to the [Azure portal](https://portal.azure.com/).